hacksu/nextcord-bot/README.md

 Create a new folder where you want your code to be, and then inside that folder create a new file called "bot.py".

 The first step is to add the include statements.
-By default, Python can't access the Discord.py module until we import it.
-Add ```import discord``` to the file.
+By default, Python can't access the nextcord module until we import it.
+Add ```import nextcord``` to the file.
 Additionally, we will also need the asyncio and datetime libraries, so add ```import asyncio``` and ```import random``` to the file.

 Your file should now look like this:
 ```
-import discord
+import nextcord
 import asyncio
 import random
 ```

-The next step is to create a class that inherits from the discord.Client class.
+The next step is to create a class that inherits from the nextcord.Client class.
 Creating an inherited class allows us to make our own personal bot by adding our own features.
 Don't worry if you don't know exactly what an inherited class means, it isn't neccessary to creating your bot.
-Type ```class MyClient(discord.Client):``` to your file, and then hit enter.
+Type ```class MyClient(nextcord.Client):``` to your file, and then hit enter.
 Make sure your cursor is also tabbed over after you hit enter.

 This class is where we are going to add all of our bot's functionality.
 First, we need to have the bot awaken and perform actions when it sees that someone has sent a message.
 To do this, we will create a function called ```on_message```.